Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Setup Costs and Steps

-The cost of establishing this trading licence at Dubai South Business Hub Free Zone is competitive relative to mainland Dubai options.
-Typical cost components include the licence registration fee, establishment card, visa allocation fees and any applicable flexi-desk or warehouse facility costs.
+The cost of establishing this trading license at Dubai South Business Hub Free Zone is competitive relative to mainland Dubai options.
+Typical cost components include the license registration fee, establishment card, visa allocation fees and any applicable flexi-desk or warehouse facility costs.
 Exact figures vary based on the number of visas required and the type of office or storage facility chosen.

 The general setup process involves the following steps: